-The roots of the Idea Maker Course and open toolkit were born in that moment.
+The roots of the Idea Maker Course were born in that moment.
 I knew I could do better by my students.
 I knew I could give them a better foundation both for my own course and for what would follow – in our program and in the world around us.

 The approaches have improved a lot since then, and they’re the result of practical experience and the best of what’s found in the literature.

 I use these approaches myself all the time and have worked with thousands of entrepreneurial students and their teachers.
 They’re used by thousands of educators at hundreds of schools and universities from Waterloo, to Mexico, to the USA, to the UK.
 They’ve won national and international awards.
 And they’ve formed the basis of many entrepreneurial ventures and corporate innovation practices, including my own.

 I’ve been tenured in a business school and in an engineering school, I’ve been invited to teach around the world, and I’ve been fortunate to be named a Peak Scholar and a Master Educator for this work, as well as Entrepreneurial Educator of the Year in Canada.

 I’m so honored to have worked with Mike and to be able to share all of this with you here in the form of top-shelf tools and frameworks, and a modern ‘textbook’.
 You can take inspiration from it yourself.
 You can assign it to your students – e.g. to flip the class for better ideas and deeper more meaningful learning experiences.
 You can use it as the basis of a challenge or competition, and/or for coaching your most promising leaders to a better future.
 Or, better yet, you can let them at it themselves and get them driving forward while you get out of the way and do your best to support their journeys.